Skip to main content

 • Policies:

 • Disable core dumps.
-Core dumps are created for diagnosing and debugging errors in Linux applications.
-However, core dumps may contain sensitive info, such as passwords and user data, including PAN, SSN, or encryption keys.
-Also, they take up a large amount of disk space too.
+Core dumps are created to diagnose and debug errors in Linux applications.
+However, they may contain sensitive Information, such as passwords and user data, including PAN, SSN, or encryption keys.
+They also take up a large amount of disk space.

 • Stricter password expiration date.
 Passwords are the primary key to accessing an account, related services, and data, and therefore, they need to be protected via a strong password and password expiry policy.
 The default expiration date of passwords in Debian is 99999 days; ours is 1111.1 times shorter.

-• Increment in hashing rounds for passwords.
-With over 60k rounds, it is more difficult to brute force the password; by default, Debian uses 5000 rounds, which is too low for modern hardware.
+• Increase the number of hashing rounds for passwords.
+With over 60k rounds, it is more difficult to brute-force the password; by default, Debian uses 5000 rounds, which is too low for modern hardware.

 • Passwords use SHA-2 512 encryption.
 Contrary to Debian, which uses yescrypt by default.

-• Increment in complexity for new passwords.
-This rule is not enforced in Debian, but it is enforced in Nitrux starting with version 2.8.1.
+• New passwords must be made more complex.
+This rule is not enforced in Debian.
+However, it is in Nitrux, starting with version 2.8.1.

 • Deactivate the root account in the Live session and on the installed system.
 By default, Nitrux does not add or enable a password for the root account.
-Any administrative tasks performed by the user must be done through the use of sudo.
+Any administrative tasks performed by the user must be done using sudo.

 • Enforce a stricter password quality policy.
 By default, we use libpwquality to increase user account security.
 Users must use a password over eight characters long, including uppercase, lowercase, numbers, and symbols, with sufficient randomness when creating a user account.
 This policy is enforced during installation and for user accounts created post-installation.